 For this reason, most businesses hire social media experts who keep abreast of these changes and tweak marketing strategies accordingly.
 Social media is an important aspect of digital marketing.
 Despite its volatility, it garners powerful results when selectively used to achieve business aims.

-While there are best practices, there is no magic formula to selecting the correct keywords because it comes down to user intent.
-Once you understand what your target audience is looking for, you can allocate the correct words to your web copy and content marketing.
+While there are best practices, there is no magic formula for selecting the correct keywords because it comes down to user intent.
+Once you understand the search intent of your target audience, you can allocate the correct words to your web copy and content marketing.
 There are four ways of describing user intent:

 When you know how to categorize keywords from your research, you can use this information to build your content strategy, ensuring you’re meeting users’ needs whenever they find your information.
 Most make the mistake of assuming that if the keyword personal injury lawyer has the highest volume, then they must pepper their content with it.
 This can sometimes produce adverse effects because high-volume keywords are used by most, whereas long-tail and lower volume keywords stand a better chance of ranking higher.